 A Spark spokesperson says: “Following the prime minister’s Covid-19 announcement today, telecommunications providers experienced call volumes beyond any level of calling ever seen in New Zealand.
 This is creating significant congestion for voice calling at an industry-wide level.”

-The TCF spoke for the industry saying telecommunications companies were working quickly and collaboratively to fix the issues arising from congestion.
+The TCF spoke for the industry saying telecommunications companies were working quickly and collaboratively to fix congestion issues.

 Customer services struggling

 Customer service teams struggled to cope.
-In part this is because operators closed their overseas call centres or are running them at a reduced level to protect staff from infection risks.
+In part operators closed their overseas call centres or are running them at a reduced level to protect staff from infection risks.
 There were also much high call volumes.

-Vodafone issued a plea to its customers to use the company’s mobile app, chatbot and website where possible to reduce the load on call centre staff.
-The company asked customers were to contact the company’s social media team which extended their hour to cope with the extra demand.
+Vodafone asked customers to use the company’s mobile app, chatbot and website where possible.
+This would reduce the load on call centre staff.
+The company asked customers to contact the company’s social media team which extended their hour to cope with the extra demand.

 The company says: “Due to precautionary measures in New Zealand and internationally, our customer care teams are managing the impacts of Covid-19 while dealing with higher call volumes.